-A new mural from Louis Masai has appeared in Wimbledon.
+A new street art mural from Louis Masai has appeared in Wimbledon.
 Called ‘It’s Oh So Quiet’ it depicts a male and a female house sparrow.
 The title of the piece references the silence which would follow should the decline of the British bird population not go unaddressed.
 Sparrows in particular are known for their birdsong.

 House Sparrows have been a part of our urban life for generations.
 For many years they have been the most common British bird.
 However, their numbers are declining.
 Contributing factors such as habitat loss and over development have not been helping.
 According to The Royal Society for the Protection of Birds (RSPB), there is a severe decline in the UK house sparrow population, recently estimated as dropping by 71 per cent.

 Sparrow Murals in Wimbledon

 Masai is known for his depiction of the natural world.
 Indeed we’ve featured his work many times on this blog.
 Undoubtedly he is one of the most prominent environmental street artists of his generation.
 Known in recent years for his toy patchwork pieces, for the Wimbledon piece he’s reverted to an earlier style.
 According to Masai…